kdjoumessi/kdjoumessi.github.io/_pages/about.md

 ---
-layout: archive
+permalink: /
-title: "About Me"
+title: "About me"
-permalink: /about/
+excerpt: "About me"
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

-## About me
-casca
+* My research interests